Trick-or-Treat or Not: Here’s How You Can Make for a Magical Halloween

 Adding Layers

 If you live in a cold area and are not wearing a full-body costume, you might consider adding some layers.
 You can do this without ruining the charm of your costume.
 For instance, skin-colored unitards can do wonders for keeping you warm, and they’re not very noticeable unless you are up close.
 Or you could get a unitard in a color that goes along with your costume theme.
-Moreover, if your costume is large enough, you may be able to add layers like pants, gloves, or a turtle neck.
+Moreover, if your costume is large enough, you may be able to add layers like pants, gloves, or a turtleneck.

 Conclusion